-As cases of coronavirus (COVID-19) continue, testing remains an important way to prevent the spread of the virus.
-It’s the only way to tell if a runny nose or headache is due to coronavirus, not the flu or a cold.
-It’s also the only way to know if people with no symptoms have the virus, because they can still spread it to others.
+It can feel like the coronavirus (COVID-19) pandemic is winding down and life is almost back to normal.
+But people are still getting infected and testing remains an important way to prevent the spread of the virus.
+It’s the only way to know if a runny nose or headache is due to coronavirus, not the flu or a cold.

 There are different testing options, and knowing when and why to test can get confusing.
 Here's a summary.